Home / Arthritis / Weighted cutlery set

 30-day returns

-Invoices for NDIS participants, Home Care Packages, payment by bank transfer; and to place NDIA-managed orders: you can request an invoice before purchase here
+Invoices for NDIS participants, Support at Home programs, payment by bank transfer, and to place NDIA-managed orders: you can request an invoice before purchase here

 A quality weighted cutlery set with thick handles, ergonomically designed and weighted in the handles to stabilise tremors and discreetly maintain independence during mealtimes.